G'MIC is a full-featured open-source

 ZArt, a real-time video processing software using the G'MIC processing library.

-EKD, a free software dedicated to postproduction processing for videos and images.
+EKD, free software dedicated to postproduction processing for videos and images.

 Flowblade, a multitrack non-linear video editor for Linux released under GPL 3 license.